 The Core Difference

-A secured loan is backed by an asset β in the UK this is almost always your home.
-If you default on a secured loan, the lender has legal rights to repossess and sell the property to recover the debt.
-In exchange for this reduced lender risk, secured loans typically offer lower interest rates and higher loan amounts.
+A secured loan is backed by an asset - in the UK this is almost always your home.
+If you default, the lender has legal rights to repossess and sell the property to recover the debt.
+In return for this reduced lender risk, secured loans typically offer lower interest rates and higher loan amounts.

-The lower interest rate on a secured loan is not free β you are paying for it by putting your home at risk.
+The lower interest rate on a secured loan is not free - you are paying for it by putting your home at risk.
 Before taking a secured loan, ask yourself: if my circumstances changed and I couldn't repay this, am I comfortable that my home could be repossessed?
-For most people, the answer should determine which type of borrowing is appropriate.
+For most people, the honest answer to that question should settle the decision.

 Full Comparison